oVirt/ovirt-site/source/uncategorized/outreach-program-for-women.html.md

 ## Mentor Information

-Add yourself as a mentor and ideas you are willing to mentor in this section. please add your information below, including:
+Add yourself as a mentor and ideas you are willing to mentor in this section.
+Please add your information below, including:

+**Name:** Tomas Jelinek
+**Contact Info:** mail: tjelinek@redhat.com, irc: tjelinek in #ovirt channel in irc.oftc.net **Ideas You Would like to See for oVirt:** The moVirt project (https://github.com/matobet/movirt) is an Android client for the oVirt project intended primarily for monitoring.
+It is quite immature yet but has a great potential.
+I would like to see a way to open SPICE/VNC console from it, options to monitor more properties of a virtual machine (not just state, memory and CPU) and also stress test it on a bigger oVirt setup.
+I could also imagine to add some nice visual elements to it like charts or monitor in addition to virtual machines also the hypervisors.
+Other possible direction would be to create a new android widget to visualize the state of the datacenter without the need to open the application itself.
  **Name:**
 **Contact Info:**
 **Ideas You Would like to See for oVirt:**